 Just make sure if you are trying to make this gluten-free that you use gluten-free bread.

-Yes.
-Eggs act as a binder to keep everything together.
+Eggs act as a binder to keep everything together, and they also help to add moisture to the dish.

-If you would like to prepare this the night before, I suggest toasting the bread with butter and sautรฉing the vegetables and herbs together.
+If you would like to prepare this ahead of time, I suggest toasting the bread with butter and sautรฉing the vegetables and herbs together.
 Place them in the fridge.
 The next day, whisk the eggs with the broth.
 Add the bread and veggies.
 Allow to soak for a few minutes, then bake according to the directions.

 5 from 1 vote

-A delicious, gluten-free stuffing with all the classic flavors of sage and thyme, perfect to grace the holiday table.
+This delicious,ย gluten-free stuffingย with all the classic flavors of sage and thyme is perfect to grace your Thanksgiving table alongside other holiday classics.

 Prep: 15 minutes